rtkgpt/assembly/README.md

 3. type ".\01helloWorld.exe" to see output.

 Hard way: In this you will generate object file and link the necessary libraries to get an executable file.
-First copy the location of folder in which kernel32 present from you minGw folder.
+First copy the location of folder in which kernel32 present from your minGw64 folder.
 1. as 01helloWorld -o 01HelloWorld.o
 2. ld 01helloWorld -L"--location of folder--" -lkernel32  -o 01HelloWorld.exe
 3. Follow step 3 of "If you love your life" method.